For current 6th graders

 Crochet Creatures - 412

-ALL Middle School students to use the cafe.
+ALL Middle School students can use the cafe.

 Things to remember: